janisrael/janisrael/README.md

 ##  About Me

-Full-stack developer and AI/ML engineer specializing in building production-ready SaaS applications, RAG systems, and cloud-native architectures.
+Full-stack developer and AI/ML solutions specializing in building production-ready SaaS applications, RAG systems, and cloud-native architectures.
 I leverage AI as a development co-pilot to accelerate software delivery while maintaining code quality and best practices.

 **Currently:** Building AI-powered platforms and deploying production applications on Kubernetes infrastructure